MyPureCloud/terraform-provider-genesyscloud/docs/resources/knowledge_document_variation.md

 - `knowledge_base_id` (String) Knowledge base id of the label
 - `knowledge_document_id` (String) Knowledge base id of the label
 - `knowledge_document_variation` (Block List, Min: 1, Max: 1) Knowledge document variation (see [below for nested schema](#nestedblock--knowledge_document_variation))

+### Optional

+- `published` (Boolean) If true, the document will be published with the new variation.
+If false, the updated document will be in a draft state.

 ### Read-Only